MoChips2/bamazon/README.md

 Bamazon is a pseudo-shopping store via the command line.

 ### How Bamazon works
-Using this app, a customer can shop for various items with Bamazon's inventory.
+Using this app, a customer can shop for various items within Bamazon's inventory.
 The app will notify them if the item is in stock, and will calculate the total cost of their purchase, depending on how many units they order.
 If the order is too large, the Bamazon app will let the customer know how many units remain in inventory.

 The app is fully functional for management as well.
 Manager's can check current inventory, see which items are low in stock, add to the store's current inventory, as well as introduce new product's to the app.